How to cancel EE mobile

 EE will offer to email or text (or both) the PAC code to you.
 You will receive it in minutes.

-Set up your new phone and/or SIM before applying the PAC code
+Set up your new phone and/or SIM before using the PAC code

 The PAC code you received from EE is valid for two weeks – plenty of time to receive your new SIM or handset and set it up.
 Just go right ahead and set it up with the SIM provided by your new provider.
 Don't worry about getting your old number across until your new phone and SIM are up and running.
 In some cases, this may involve setting up your online account with your new provider.

-Once your phone is up and running and you have (if necessary) set up your online account, now is the time to call your new provider's customer service line and inform them you have a PAC code.
+Once your phone is up and running and you have (if necessary) set up your online account, now is the time to call your new provider's customer services and inform them you have a PAC code.
 They will take this from you and apply it to your account.
-This will then port your number across, but bear in mind this process is not instantaneous – it will usually take around 72 hours (three days).
+This will then port your old EE number across, but bear in mind this process is not instantaneous – it will usually take around 72 hours (three days).

-If you need to use your phone in the meantime, we recommend you keep your old handset handy or reinstall your old SIM while you wait.
-You won't get any notification informing you when the number has been ported, you'll just have to try it after a couple of days.
+If you need to use your phone in the meantime, you can, but it won’t be your old number that appears if you call or message anyone – it will be the number that your new provider has allocated you.
+If you need to still use your old number, we recommend you keep your old handset handy or reinstall your old SIM while you wait.
+You won't get any notification informing you when the old number has been ported over to your new provider, you'll just have to try it after a couple of days.
+Switch your phone off and on again at least once a day to check.

 Paying off your final bill from EE

-Rather annoyingly, you won't be able to get your final bill till your number has been ported over.
-At some point after it has you'll get a paper bill from EE informing you of the final amount, even if you have paper bills switched off in your account settings.
-You'll want to pay this as soon as you can to avoid any dramas.
+Rather annoyingly, you won't be able to get your final bill until your number has been ported over.
+Once it has, you'll get a paper bill from EE informing you of the final amount, even if you have paper bills switched off in your account settings.
+It’s best to pay this as soon as you can to avoid any dramas.
 Don't stick it on some distant to-do list – mobile phone providers are among the most diligent in reporting late payments to credit reference agencies.

 And that's that's that.
 Congratulations, you managed to switch away from EE in the most hassle-free way possible.